 There are presently a variety of professionals who are trained in irrigation and nitrogen management.
+Some have academic degrees from pertinent technical university programs in soil science, agricultural engineering, agronomy, or similar subjects.
+Short courses are offered by universities and commodity groups.
+Various professional groups have certification programs.
 The Certified Crop Advisor program focuses on crops and nitrogen, but is weak on irrigation systems and irrigation management.
 The Certified Agricultural Irrigation Specialist program by The Irrigation Association focuses on drainage, irrigation systems and irrigation management, and salinity, but is weak on crops and nitrogen.